abhi1625/CMSC-733/README.md

 ```
 from Network.ResNext import CIFAR10Model
 ```
 inorder to run the ResNext Model.
-Change this lines for all the models you want to run: Network1, ResNet, ResNext, DenseNet Do the same for `Test.py` file.
+Change this lines for all the models you want to run:
+Network1, ResNet, ResNext, DenseNet.
+Do the same for `Test.py` file.